ismailnermis/Weather-App-Swift-/README.md

 # Weather-App-Swift-
 In this project I used Firebase.
-Usage of Firebase, Protocols, Extensions, MVC.
+Usage of JSON, Protocols, Extensions, MVC.

 NOTICE:
 In Hava Durumu/Model/WeatherManager.swift line17 :